pratham2004-p/Student-Crud-App/README.md

 # Student-Crud-App
-This is my first Spring boot Crud app
+This is my first Crud app using spring boot